Arizona governor to focus on semiconductors in Taiwan visit

 Taiwan produces more than half the global supply of high-end processor chips.

+U.S. officials worry that the United States relies too heavily on Taiwan and other Asian suppliers for processor chips used in smartphones, medical devices, cars and most other electronic devices.

+Those worries have been aggravated by tensions with China over technology and security.
+The potential for disruption was highlighted by chip shortages due to the coronavirus pandemic that sent shockwaves through the auto and electronics industries.

-Beijing, which claims self-ruled Taiwan as its territory, fired missiles into the sea near the island starting on Aug.
+Beijing fired missiles into the sea near the island starting on Aug.
 4 after U.S. House Speaker Nancy Pelosi visited, disrupting shipping and air traffic, and highlighting the possibility that chip exports might be interrupted.

 A law approved by Congress on July 29 promises more than $52 billion in grants and other aid to develop the U.S. semiconductor industry and a 25% tax credit for investors in chip factories in the United States.